-The policy states that, when determining licensed hours for off-sales premises, the Board will have particular regard to the effect the hours would have on anti-social behaviour.
-However, AFS would stress that the temporal availability of alcohol in off-sales premises has the potential to impact upon all of the objectives, not just those related to occurrences of anti-social behaviour.
+The policy states that, when determining licensed hours for off-sales premises, the Board will take into account the history of problems associated with the operation of off-sales premises in its area to date.
+In addition, it states that it is concerned to ensure that the licensing objectives relating to crime, children, public health and public nuisance in particular are promoted in this area and will consider very carefully whether earlier closing hours may be justified in any particular case.
+However, AFS would stress that the temporal availability of alcohol in off-sales premises has the potential to impact upon all of the objectives, not just those stated.